-If the breakdown is inevitable and you just couldn't avoid it, (read about avoiding a breakdown by clicking here) see the immense opportunity in it.
-Yes, I know, when you are down, destroyed, and lying on the side of the road smoking (reference to my car) there IS opportunity.
+If the breakdown is inevitable and you just can't avoid it, (read about avoiding a breakdown by clicking here) find the immense opportunity in it.
+I know...when you are down, destroyed, and lying on the side of the road smoking (a reference to my car) there IS an opportunity.
 Don't roll your eyes.
 I know this sounds woo woo, but maybe Deepak can change your mind.

-Deepak Chopra, a person I greatly admire, says that in every problem we face there is an opportunity that awaits you.
-It's your choice whether you seize it or not.
-In order to seize it, you must recognize that the opportunity exists.
+Deepak Chopra, who I greatly admire, tells us, in every problem we face there is an opportunity that awaits.
+It's your choice, whether you seize it or not.
+To seize it, you must recognize that the opportunity exists.

-When you recognize, you gain the chance to rebuild.
-Even in the wake of complete annihilation you can pick yourself, or your business, or your car up and start again...
+When you recognize the problem, you gain the chance to rebuild.
+Even in the wake of complete annihilation, you can pick yourself up, or even your business or your car up and start again...

 1. Lay there a little while, smoke pouring out of you, or as my good friend Vicki Pozzebon puts it..lying in a "pile of your own snot on the floor."
-Eventually, someone sees you and has the energy to help.
-Basically, don't try to go at it alone.
-Enlist the help of friends, family, complete strangers to help get you off the ground, to push you to the gas station, to wipe your tears.
-You need the energy of someone else because in that moment you are completely depleted of yours.
-Rely on this, it's okay to show you are human and need help.
+Let the shock wear off.
+Eventually, someone will offer their energy to help.
+Friends, family, complete strangers...will help you off the ground, push you to the gas station, and wipe away your tears.
+You need another person's energy because at that moment you are completely depleted of your own.
+It's okay to show you are a vulnerable human.
 Nobody thinks you are REALLY Wonder Woman.
 They know underneath the bright blue boy shorts and gold tiara, you are human.

 2. Once you are up.
 Give yourself some time to take in everything that led up to this event.
-Talk about it, journal about it.
+Talk about it and write it down.
 Just don't try to fix it yet.
-It's good if you can give yourself some time to learn HOW you got here.
+Give yourself some time to learn HOW you got here.
 You can't fix something until you understand fundamentally what went wrong.
-You don't figure that out, at least not most of the time, until you do some digging.
-So dig, unearth and discover what led to your breakdown.
+You can't figure that out until you do some digging.
+So dig, unearth, and discover what led to your breakdown.
+Learn...

-3. You will discover what happened, and it will be really clear.
-Once you are clear, start rebuilding.
-Start to gather the books, advice, tools, hugs, wine bottles, all the things you need to build your strength, courage, will, motivation, self-esteem and inspiration back into your life.
+3. You will discover what happened.
+It will become crystal clear.
+Once it's clear, start rebuilding.
+Gather the books, advice, tools, hugs, wine bottles, all the things you need to rebuild your strength, courage, will, motivation, self-esteem, and inspiration.
 I know this sounds hard.
-But, I promise, when you get CLEAR on what led you to the breakdown, you will want to do whatever it takes to NEVER have it happen again.
-So, you will know what you need to do.
-Trust that your body knows and it will guide you.
+But, I promise, when you get CLEAR on what led you to the breakdown, you will want to do whatever it takes to NEVER allow it to happen again.
+Trust your body and your mind for guidance.

-The most significant shift is that you come out of it with a brand new perspective on life.
+The most significant shift is that you come out of the challenge with a brand new perspective on life.
 When you change your mind, creativity cracks wide open.
-So the opportunity in breakdown...creativity galore!
+There is opportunity in the breakdown and creative abundance!